hextech-group/social/README.md

 # profile
-A steem powered social profile work in progress for re-org
+A steem powered social profile.
+Static Site files are located in ./docs/ site is built using nanogen, after cloning repo, deleted ./node_modules/ and run npm install